 Every request for economic development (facility) financing when submitted to the Town Council for approval shall be accompanied by a statement in the following form:

-Maximum amount of financing sought
+Maximum amount of financing sought.

-Estimated taxable value of the facility's real property to be constructed
+Estimated taxable value of the facility's real property to be constructed.

-Estimated real property tax per year using present tax rates
+Estimated real property tax per year using present tax rates.

-Estimated personal property tax per year using present tax rates
+Estimated personal property tax per year using present tax rates.

 a.
-Estimated dollar value per year of goods that will be purchased from Virginia companies within the locality
+Estimated dollar value per year of goods that will be purchased from Virginia companies within the locality.

-Estimated dollar value per year of goods that will be purchased from non-Virginia companies within the locality
+Estimated dollar value per year of goods that will be purchased from non-Virginia companies within the locality.

-Estimated dollar value per year of services that will be purchased from Virginia companies within the locality
+Estimated dollar value per year of services that will be purchased from Virginia companies within the locality.

-Estimated dollar value per year of services that will be purchased from non-Virginia companies within the locality
+Estimated dollar value per year of services that will be purchased from non-Virginia companies within the locality.

 Estimated number of regular employees on a year-round basis